BabakMammadov/ansible/README.md

 ```
 ansible-playbook sample.yml --step
 ```
 ## 10. Dry Run – Some time we want our Ansible scripts to run but with out making any changes.
-This is something like testing our Scripts.
+This is something like testing our [playbooks].
 We can do this as
 ```
 ansible-playbook playbook.yml –check
 ```